List of Twin Star Exorcists characters: Current members

-Considered a child prodigy who despite only being 2 years older than Rokuro has attained the rank of Heavenly Commander, holding the title "Suzaku".
+Considered a child prodigy, Shimon has attained the rank of Heavenly Commander, despite being only two years older than Rokuro, holding the title "Suzaku".
 Shimon is also Seigen's former student.
 He possesses the ability to fly and hates vehicles.
-His goal is to end the 1000-year war and break Sayo's heavy burden to let her live a long and free life.
-While he initially looked down on Rokuro and co, after they saved Sayo from two Basaras, he sees them in a new light and with a new respect and states that he looks forward to the day they will fight together.
-Shimon aims to surpass Tenma, due to their childhood rivalry.
-When Tenma used a prohibited enchantment that severed Shimon's leg during the Exorcist Games, he thought his days as an exorcist were done.
-Fortunately, he gained a prosthesis replacement and proved to Tenma that fate was not set in stone.
+His goal is to end the 1,000-year war and relieve Sayo of her heavy burden so that she can live a long and free life.
+While he initially looked down on Rokuro and company, after they saved Sayo from two Basaras, he came to see them in a new light and with newfound respect, stating that he looks forward to the day they will fight together.
+Shimon aims to surpass Tenma due to their childhood rivalry.
+When Tenma used a prohibited enchantment that severed Shimon's leg during the Exorcist Games, he believed that his days as an exorcist were over.
+He later received a prosthetic replacement and proved to Tenma that fate was not predetermined.